 2. Prepare in Advance

 Pack your modeling bag the night before so everything is ready for your photography session.
-I have a list of what to pack for your model photo shoot here.

 3. Know Your Strengths and Limits